Dayan2209/football-tournament-management-system/README.md

 After entering the number of teams and their names, the user selects the tournament format.

 ### Round Robin
 Each team plays every other team once.
-Scores are entered for each match, and the system updates all statistics.
-Teams are then ranked based on points and goal difference.
+Scores are entered for each match and the system updates all statistics.
+Teams are then ranked based on points and if points are equal then goal difference is considered.

 ### Knockout
 Teams are paired for each round.
-Winners move on to the next round, and the process repeats until one final winner remains.
+Winners move on to the next round and the process repeats until one final winner remains.

 ## Concepts Used